dcui-03/dcui_Graphics.github.io/README.md

 Given light objects were positioned to illuminate created scenes.
 Lights were also given typing (point, spotlight, infinite), and associated attributes for their type.

 Unlike other sections, lighting calculations and controls were written as a fragment shader in GLSL using Phong Shading.
-For each fragment, the lighting calculations were performed using attributes of the light, the camera position, as well as the normal vector and material attributes of the object.
+For each fragment, the lighting calculations were performed using attributes of the light, the camera position, as well as the normal vector and material attributes of the fragment object.
 Radial and angular attenuation were accounted for in calculations.
 Resulting specular, diffuse, and ambient components were combined and clamped to produce proper RGB values.

 TEXTURE AND NORMAL MAPPING

-Texture mapping and normal mapping calculations were performed on the Sphere and Torus meshes during construction of EBO.
+Texture mapping and normal mapping calculations were performed on the Sphere and Torus meshes by assigning valid texel coordinates to each vertex.
+Texels were then pulled from the texture map (as specified in the scene) when constructing objects during runtime.